syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 ### Sizing

-In switch the sizing of the thumb and the track can be controlled using the following properties.
+In the switch control, sizing of the thumb and the track can be controlled using the following properties:

-* TrackCornerRadius – Represents a double value to create curved corner.
+* TrackCornerRadius: Represents a double value to create curved corner.
-* TrackBorderWidth - Represents a double value for defining the track border width.
+* TrackBorderWidth: Represents a double value for defining the track border width.
-* TrackWidthRequest - Represents a double value for defining the track width.
+* TrackWidthRequest: Represents a double value for defining the track width.
-* TrackHeightRequest - Represents double value for defining the track height.
+* TrackHeightRequest: Represents double value for defining the track height.
-* ThumbBorderWidth - Represents a double value for defining the thumb border width.
+* ThumbBorderWidth: Represents a double value for defining the thumb border width.
-* ThumbCornerRadius - Represents a double value to create curved corner.
+* ThumbCornerRadius: Represents a double value to create curved corner.
-* ThumbHeightRequest - Represents double value for defining the thumb height.
+* ThumbHeightRequest: Represents double value for defining the thumb height.
-* ThumbWidthRequest - Represents double value for defining the thumb width.
+* ThumbWidthRequest: Represents double value for defining the thumb width.

-The following example shows the customization of the size in the track and thumb.
+The following code example demonstrates how to customize the size of the track and thumb.

 {% tabs %}